kerneltics/Project-2/Back-end/README.md

 composer install
 ```

-5. create .env file, then copy everything from .env.example and paste it in .env file
+5. create .env file, then copy everything from .env.example and paste it in .env file.

+6. you have to delete old database config in .env file and put the config that is shared on discord.

-6. create application key
+8. create application key.

 ```sh
 php artisan key:generate
 ```

-7. Run local development.
+9. Run local development.

 ```sh
 php artisan serve